hydra

 hydra -p "known-password" -L /path/to/usernames 1.2.3.4 -s 1337 -f <attack-method>

-You can have either -p or -l lowercase, which makes hydra use it as a known, static credential.
-Uppercase on the other hand will refer to the given wordlist for credentials.
+lowercase, which makes hydra use it as a known, static credential.
+Uppercase on the

-• -P: Wordlist to use for passwords.
+: Wordlist to use for passwords.-p

-• -L: Wordlist to use for usernames.
+: Wordlist to use for usernames.-l

-• /path: The path to try the credentials on with HTTP basic auth.
+: The path to try the credentials on with HTTP basic auth.

 HTTP POST form encoded data